ElliottStarosta/Food-Nutrition-Analyzer-Arduino-/README.md

-# Elliott Starosta TEJ20 Summative - Arduino Project
+# Food Analyzer Arduino Project

 ## Overview

 This repository contains the code and documentation for Elliott Starosta's TEJ20 Summative Arduino project.
-The project involves modifying an Arduino-based idea, demonstrating the skills and knowledge acquired during the course.
+The project involves modifying an Arduino-based idea and demonstrating the skills and knowledge acquired during the course.

 ## Project Details